GenesisFR/DS1TroubleshootingGuide/README.md

 I won't be held responsible if you mess up your game or saved game after using one of these fixes.
 You do it at your own risk!

-You're not allowed to put this document in raw form anywhere, out of respect (it took me over 5 years to compile it).
+You're not allowed to put this document in raw form anywhere, out of respect (I've been working on it since 2019).
 Just share the GitHub link or redirect users to the [Steam thread](https://steamcommunity.com/app/39190/discussions/0/1813170373233918779).